dinesh-k-natarajan/dinesh-k-natarajan/README.md

 ### About me

-- :mortar_board: I'm a Graduate Student of *Computational Mechanics*
+- :mortar_board: I'm a Graduate Student in *Computational Mechanics*
 - :construction: I’m currently working on *Applied Machine Learning* projects in *Material Mechanics* and *Autonomous Driving*
 - :books: I’m currently learning *Bayesian Neural Networks* and *Graph Convolutional Networks*
 - :envelope_with_arrow: Reach out to me on [LinkedIn](https://www.linkedin.com/in/dineshkrishnanatarajan/) or via [E-mail](mailto:dineshkrishna.natarajan@gmail.com)